How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Experimental Evaluation

 \subsection{Energy Consumption}

-Figure~\ref{fig:energy_graph} and Table \ref{tab:energy_table} highlight how energy consumption scales with prompt length and model architecture, revealing substantial disparities across systems.
-GPT-4.1 nano remains the most efficient overall, requiring only 0.454~Wh for long prompts (approximately 7,000 words of input and 1,000 words of output).
-In contrast, o3 consumes 39.223~Wh, while DeepSeek-R1 and GPT-4.5 consume 33.634~Wh and 30.495~Wh, respectively, which is over seventy times the energy use of GPT-4.1 nano.
-To contextualize, a single long query to o3 or DeepSeek-R1 may consume as much electricity as running a 65-inch LED television ($\approx 130\,\mathrm{W}$) for roughly 20--30 minutes.
-Although o3 and DeepSeek-R1 rely heavily on chain-of-thought prompting, GPT-4.5 stands out for its relatively high energy use, despite not being a multi-step reasoning model.
-This suggests inefficiencies rooted in model architecture.
+Figure~\ref{fig:energy_graph} and Table~\ref{tab:energy_table} highlight how energy consumption scales with prompt length and model architecture, revealing wide disparities across systems.
+LLaMA-3.1-8B is the most efficient, requiring only 0.443~Wh for long prompts (approximately 7,000 words of input and 1,000 words of output), followed by LLaMA-3.2~1B and LLaMA-3.2~3B at 0.552~Wh and 0.707~Wh, respectively.
+GPT-4.1~nano remains among the most efficient proprietary models at 0.827~Wh, but still consumes nearly twice the energy of LLaMA-3.1-8B.
+In contrast, DeepSeek-R1 (DS) consumes 29.075~Wh, around sixty five times more than the most efficient model, underscoring the large overhead of reasoning models.

-Claude-3.7 Sonnet ET presents a notable exception.
-While it supports chain-of-thought reasoning, it consumes only 17.045~Wh for long-form input, which is less than half the energy of o3.
-Similarly, GPT-4o, OpenAI's current default model, demonstrates strong energy efficiency, requiring just 1.788~Wh for long prompts and 0.42~Wh for short ones.
-Interestingly, GPT-4o mini, although substantially smaller in parameter count, consumes slightly more energy per query than GPT-4o due to its deployment on less efficient A100 hardware instead of H100s or H200s, illustrating that deployment infrastructure can overshadow model size in determining real-world energy use.
+The LLaMA family shows clear scaling effects: energy use rises from 0.443~Wh at 8B parameters to 25.202~Wh at 405B, illustrating steep power demands at high parameter counts.
+Additionally, the DeepSeek models reveal striking infrastructure effects.
+DeepSeek-R1 and DeepSeek-V3 hosted on DeepSeek’s own servers consume 29.078~Wh and 13.162~Wh, while the same models on Azure use just 7.410~Wh and 3.696~Wh, over 70\% less energy.
+This gap highlights that hardware and data center efficiency, not model design alone, drives real-world energy use.
+For context, a single long query to DeepSeek-R1~(DS) consumes about as much electricity as running a 65-inch LED television ($\approx130\,\mathrm{W}$) for roughly 13 minutes.
+GPT-4o and GPT-4o mini also show that infrastructure can outweigh model size in determining energy efficiency.
+For instance GPT-4o consumes around 2.875~Wh while GPT-4o~mini's consumption is slightly higher at 3.098~Wh due to deployment on A100 hardware instead of H100s.